imdhruv99/Orchestr8/README.md

     docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
     ```

+3. If you are building multi-platform image from WSL or windows, do not forget to convert `docker-entrypoint.sh` into unix

+    ```
+    dos2unix docker-entrypoint.sh
+    ```

-3. Build and push the multi-platform image
+4. Build and push the multi-platform image

     ```
     docker buildx build --platform linux/amd64,linux/arm64 -t <IMAGE NAME>:1.0.0 .